 In general, groundwater elevations have declined in much of the Corning Subbasin since 2012 and have reached historical minimum levels in many wells.
 The reasons for this overall declining water level trend are drought, less reliable surface water supplies, and increased reliance on new wells due to increased reliance on groundwater by crops previously irrigated with surface water, and agricultural expansion which lead to increased groundwater pumping.
 In general, groundwater level declines are greater in wells west of I-5, and lesser in wells east of I-5.
 In some wells closest to the Sacramento River and Stony Creek the groundwater levels have been relatively stable since 2010.
 Thus, 3 general zones of similar water level trend characteristics were identified, from west to east.
 There are 8 RMP locations with insufficient data to assign a trend, but likely trends can be inferred in these locations based on nearby wells.
-Figure 6-1 and Figure 6-2 show the stable and declining zones used to define the minimum thresholds and measurable objectives in both the upper and lower portions of the principal aquifer, respectively.
-It should be noted that these approximate zones of similar groundwater level trends were only established for purposes of defining appropriate minimum thresholds for different areas in the subbasin, per stakeholder feedback, and do not constitute actual management areas or precise well characteristic or impact determinations.
-These approximate zones should not be used beyond the specific purpose as described herein and may not have a specific purpose in the GSP implementation or update.
-Water levels and minimum thresholds are assessed at each RMP well, and therefore these zones do not further influence how wells in some areas get assessed relative to SMC.
-Further, Figure 6-1 and Figure 6-2 provide a general visual representation of these approximate zones, but to not represent specific areas that fall into 1 or the other category.
+Figure 6-3 and Figure 6-4 show the stable and declining zones used to define the measurable objectives in both the upper and lower portions of the principal aquifer, respectively.
+Further, Figure 6-3 and Figure 6-4 provide a general visual representation of these approximate zones, but to not represent specific areas that fall into 1 or the other category.

-Figure 6-1.
+Figure 6-3.
 Qualitative Groundwater Level Trends at Shallow RMP Wells with Approximate Areas of Similar Trends

-Figure 6-2.
+Figure 6-4.
 Qualitative Groundwater Level Trends at Deep RMP Wells with Approximate Areas of Similar Trends